wp-plugins/foliopress-wysiwyg/readme.txt

 == Changelog ==

+= 2.6.8.7 =

+* Important fix for featured image function

 = 2.6.8.6 =

-* Added support for transations for the Wordpress part
+* Added support for translations for the Wordpress part
 * Added missing language hooks for editor and image manager

 = 2.6.8.5 =